 Software keyloggers disguise themselves as legitimate programs installed on your device and run continuously in the background.
 The logs of keystrokes may be updated in real-time or in intervals and are saved onto the machine’s hard drive.
 Then, the keylogs are transmitted to the source of the keylogger to be analysed.
 The algorithms used in software keyloggers analyse the type of key pressed, how long it was pressed for, when it was pressed and how frequently - this, in turn, allows cybercriminals to determine which combination of characters typed may be a username, password, PIN or email address.

-As software keyloggers are installed directly on devices, they are impervious to the protection and security provided by secure remote-work solutions.
+As software keyloggers are installed directly on devices, they are impervious to the protection and security provided by secure remote-work solutions, such as Citrix, VMware and the likes.
 Although cloud applications and services may be well-encrypted and can reliably keep your data safe, keyloggers avoid those protective features because they ‘steal’ data before it is entered into other software.
 The threat of keylogging remains the same whether the software used on an endpoint device is secure or not - if anti-keylogging measures are not implemented on the device, no amount of cloud security can prevent a keylogger from harvesting your data.

 Hardware keyloggers are more dangerous as they cannot be detected through antivirus software.
 If the keylogger is installed as an electrical component within a keyboard or the cabling of a network, the only way to detect them is through physical inspections.
 External hardware keyloggers may take the form of a USB drive (which records keystrokes and would be physically removed to retrieve the logs), or a camera installed to film keystrokes (often found above ATMs).